cpenaforte/infimo/README.md

 }).build(this || {}, "#infimo");
 ```

-_Note: if you are getting an error in console that says the Infimo package doesn't have a default export, try changing `new Infimo` to `new Infimo.default`_
+_Note: if you are getting an error in console that says the Infimo package doesn't have a default export, try changing `Infimo` to `Infimo.default`_

 ## Infimo Object
 That are 6 keys you may use in Infimo Object as well as 6 lifecycle hooks